Skip to main content

 2. Set and Organize Your Goals

-"Remember that working on a project is a step toward completing a class and a step toward completing your degree," Collins said.
+"Remember that working on a project is a step toward completing a class and a step toward completing your degree," Jenkins said.
 "Think about the value of what you are trying to accomplish now."

 3. Develop and Lean on Your Support System